 The amount of time already spent on the current ward for each patient at the time the state data is collected.

 The first and second pieces of information are the most obvious requirements when attempting to describe the state of the model.
 The third piece of information relates to the way in which ward length-of-stay is modelled.
 More specifically, a statistically significant relationship was found between the day of the week on which a patient was admitted, and the length of time they subsequently spent in hospital.
 Thus, day of admission information is required for each patient’s ward length of stay to be drawn from the appropriate empirical distribution.
+The use of empirical distributions aligns closely with the data-driven nature of symbiotic simulation.
+However, this does not prevent the use of theoretical distribution when appropriate.
 The fourth piece of information ensures that the patients who are resident on a ward when the state data is captured are loaded as simulation entities who have spent the same amount of time on the ward.

 4.2 Conditional Distributions

-In systems where each “job” has a service time, any job currently in service when the simulation is initialised should be loaded into the model with its remaining time.
-In our case, ward length-of-stay (WLOS) is treated as a random variableherefore remaining length-of-stay of a patient already in a ward when the simulation is initialised is stochastic, and cannot be known at run-time.
-However, remaining WLOS is likely to be dependent on the time already spent on the wardnecessitate the use of conditional distributions (also used in the analytical models of [45-47]).
+In systems where each “job” has a service time, new jobs have service times sampled from their underlying probability distributions, whereas any job currently in service when the simulation is initialised should be loaded into the model with its remaining service time.
+In our case, ward length-of-stay (WLOS) is the service time of interest and is treated as a random variable conditional on admission type, weekday of admission and hospital ward.
+Therefore remaining length-of-stay of a patient already in a ward when the simulation is initialised is stochastic, and cannot be known at run-time.
+However, this remaining WLOS is likely to be dependent on the time already spent on the ward and hence necessitates the use of conditional distributions (also used in the analytical models of [45-47]).

 The conditional WLOS distribution for each resident patient is straightforward to derive, given their time already spent on the ward, and the marginal distribution of length of stay (accounting for admission type, weekday of admission and hospital ward) applicable to the patient.
 Suppose the random variable T represents the total number of nights a given patient will spend on the ward, and that when the simulation is initialised the patient has already been on the ward for s midnights.
-The random variable R=T-s therefore represents the number of midnights the patient remains on the ward after the simulation is initialised. he CDF FTt is the empirical dthe conditional CDF FTt,s=PT≤tT≥s can be obtained using the formula:
+The random variable R=T-s therefore represents the number of midnights the patient remains on the ward after the simulation is initialised.
+If the CDF of total length of stay, FTt, is estimated using the empirical data, the conditional CDF FTt,s=PT≤tT≥s can be obtained simply using the formula: